This cute butterfly cake is super easy to make and just uses a basic round cake pan. Perfect for birthdays or summer parties!

 - Icing of your choice and color (I used this buttercream frosting recipe, although one batch was barely enough)

 - Candy for decorations- I used Twizzlers, M&M’s, Tic-Tac’s and Starburst’s

-- Mix up cake and bake in two 9″ round cake pans.
-Once cake has cooled, invert pan and carefully remove cakes from pan.* Flipping it onto parchment paper or saran wrap helps reduce mess.
+Mix up the cake and bake in two 9″ round cake pans.
+Once the cake has cooled, invert the pan and carefully remove the cakes from the pan.
+Flipping it onto parchment paper or saran wrap helps reduce mess.

-- Cut cake into four pieces as shown above.
+Each layer of cake should be cut into four pieces as shown above.

-- Take cake pieces and arrange 1st layer of cake as shown above to form butterfly.
+Take cake pieces and arrange the 1st layer of the cake as shown above to form a butterfly.

-- Frost top of 1st cake layer and also lightly frost the sides (you’ll finish frosting the sides later), then place the second layer of cake on top of the first layer.
+Frost the top of the 1st cake layer and also lightly frost the sides (you’ll finish frosting the sides later), then place the second layer of cake on top of the first layer.